 Only the most experienced, competent all-round mountain runners will toe the start line of Lakes Sky Ultra.
-If you want to be one of them, here are a few ways you can help ensure that your entry application makes it through our vetting process:

 Build up your racing experience:

-Build up your scrambling experience:
+Build up your ridge-running experience:

 Come to Mountain Run Sky School: